 However, using a 300 value location key only gives on average 200 unique values, so only 200 partitions are actually receiving data on any run.
 Only 200 consumer threads receive data, and the rest time out.
 A small set of key values will result in hashing collisions, so some partitions will get more messages than others, and some partitions may not get any messages at all!
 A Kafka Key/Partition “Parking Problem”?

 Car park “hash” collision (a variation of “Knuth’s Parking Problem” [See Note 1]).
-(Source: Reddit)
+(Source: Shutterstock)

 For Kafka keys to work correctly you have to ensure that: